Yaroslav Halan: War period

 In 1943, in Moscow, he met his future second wife Maria Krotkova, who was an artist.

 In October 1943, the publishing house Moscovskiy Bolshevik released a collection of 15 war stories by Halan under the title Front on Air.
-At the end of the year, Halan moved to the recently liberated Kharkiv and worked there on the frontline radio station Dnipro.
+At the end of the year, Halan moved to the recently liberated Kharkiv and worked there on the frontline radio station in Dnipro.

 Post-war

 Halan, as a correspondent of the Radianska Ukraina newspaper, represented the Soviet Union at the Nuremberg trials in 1946.

 Halan often wrote about the Organisation of Ukrainian Nationalists, condemning them as murderers and war criminals.
 He privately expressed resentment for this as outside of his field, but continued to write and publish anti-nationalist literature.

 The fourteen-year-old girl can't calmly look at meat.
 She trembles if someone is going to cook cutlets in her presence.
 A few months ago, on Easter Night, armed people came to a peasant house in a village close to the town of Sarny, and stabbed its inhabitants with knives.
 The girl having the eyes widened of fear was looking at the agony of her parents.
 The girl with horror in her eyes was looking at the agony of her parents.
 One of the gangsters put a knife blade to the child's neck, but at the last moment a new "idea" came to his mind: "Live in glory to Stepan Bandera!
 And to avoid you being starved to death we will leave you some food.
 Guys, slice pork for her!"
 The "guys" liked such a proposal.
 In a few minutes a mountain of meat made from the bleeding father and mother grew up in front of the horror-struck girl...